rickymagal/ComputationalComplexity-ChristosH.Papadimitriou/part-01-algorithms/chapter-02-turing-machines/TURING-SIM.md

 # TURING-SIM

-This repository includes a small single-tape Turing machine simulator that follows the conventions used in Chapter 2 of Papadimitriou.
+This chapter includes a small single-tape Turing machine simulator that follows the conventions used in Chapter 2 of Papadimitriou.

 ## Conventions implemented